Bethlehem, Pennsylvania: 18th century

 Bethlehem was started as a typical Moravian Settlement Congregation, where the Church owned all the property.
-Until the 1850s, officially only members of the Moravian Church were permitted to lease land plots in Bethlehem.
-But a member of a group of families who were Huguenots also settled in Bethlehem.
 In the late 1700s, Bethlehem established grist and saw mills, known as Calvin's Mills.
-The historic Brethren's House, Sisters' House, Widows' House, and Gemeinhaus (Congregation House), with the Old Chapel, are remnants of this period of communal living.
+The historic Brethren's House, Sisters' House, Widows' House, and Congregation House, with the Old Chapel, are remnants of this period of communal living.

-The Moravians ministered to the regional Lenape Native Americans through their mission in the area, as well as further east in the New York colony.
-In the historic Bethlehem God's Acre cemetery, converted Lenape were buried alongside the Moravians.
-In 1762, Bethlehem built the first water-works in America to pump water for public use.
+Moravians ministered to the regional Lenape Native Americans through their mission in the area, and to others further east in the New York colony.
+In historic Bethlehem's God's Acre cemetery, converted Lenape were buried alongside Moravians.
+In 1762, Bethlehem built the first waterworks in America to pump water for public use.